Country 6/196: Mali

 We loved the lively streets, especially its colors, shapes, and sounds.
 We also found some beautiful architecture and definitely a lot of love.
 However, we also found a lot of pain and loss.
 Our tour guide, for example, lost four brothers in the recent uprisings.
 The stories are heartbreaking. 🙁

 Naturally, welcoming tourists is the last thing on people’s minds.
-It seemed like we were the only tourists there, so people were staring at us and not in a way that would make us feel comfortable.
-We’re sure that the country has a lot to offer, but maybe it’s just not quite ready to welcome tourists.
+It seemed like we were the only tourists there, so people were staring at us and not in a way that would make us feel welcomed.
+We’re sure that the country has a lot to offer, but maybe it’s just not quite ready to welcome tourists yet.

 Have you ever been to Mali?
 What was your impression of the country?